guillaumewuip/guillaumewuip.github.io/_posts/2020-12-01-using-google-less.md

 2. An alternative for my [Mails]({{ site.baseurl }}{% link _posts/2020-12-01-using-google-less.md %})

     Replacing Gmail with an IMAP mailbox behind my own domain.
-How to make a smooth transition between Gmail and the new email?
+How to make a smooth transition between Gmail and the new mail?
 What mail client to use?

 2. [Calendar and contacts]({{ site.baseurl }}{% link _posts/2020-12-01-using-google-less.md %})

-    :
+    Using CalDAV and CardDAV standards.

 ---